mountain-pass/addressr/README.md

    export MONGO_URL=mongodb://localhost:27017
    addressr-loader
    ```
-7. OK, so we streched the truth a bit with the "Quick Start" heading.
+7. OK, so we stretched the truth a bit with the "Quick Start" heading.
 The truth is that it takes quite a while to download, store and index the 13+ million addresses from data.gov.au.
 So make a coffee, or tea, or find something else to do and come back in about an hour when it's done.
 8. Search for an address
    ```
    curl -i http://localhost:8080/addresses?q=LEVEL+25,+TOWER+3
    ```
 9. Wire you address form up to the address-server api.
+10. An updated G-NAF is released every 3 months.
+Put `addressr-loader` in a cron job or similar to keep addressr regularly updated

 ## How it Works